 Trail Ridge Road

-As with most of RMNP, it was very picturesque drive to the sight seeing point.
-The warning which says ‘weather changes alarmingly here’ proved quite adequate since it turned dark, windy, chilly and even started to snow as we reached there.
+The warning sign which says ‘Be prepared for rapidly changing weather’ proved quite adequate since it turned dark, windy, chilly and even started to flurry as we reached the Rainbow Curve point.
 With mounds of snow around us, it was reminiscent with THE WALL in the recently concluded Game Of Thrones series.
 After clicking gazillion pictures, we headed down to the next adventure.

-The Trail Ridge Road have several scenic spots and also some of the best star gazing opportunities, please refer: http://www.rmnp.com/RMNP-Areas-TrailRidge.HTML
+The Trail Ridge Road have several scenic spots and also some of the best star gazing opportunities, please refer here for more details.

 We did the Bunce school road trail.
 The reservation was for 3 hours and you can choose among the many varieties of trails ranging from easy to hard based on your appetite.
 The 203 trail leads to crash site for World War-II plane, but the last stretch is hard.

 We mostly used the 2-seaters, although there were options for 4-seaters as well.

 The terrain was aptly rugged to savor the ATV ride.

 We did routes 216 and 105, which were hard and easy respectively.
 We had no intentions to do 216 as it was marked as *hard* and most of us had not driven an ATV before and the fact that the ATV owners *strongly* advised against it with the risk of toppling the vehicle if you take a wrong turn.
 I was driving along with one of my friend and we were the first in our group of 7 people with 4 vehicles.